danikaze/npm-bulk-validator/README.md

 ### 1.1.0

-- Added `preTransform` and `postTransform` optional callbacks to validators
+- Added `preTransform` and `postTransform` optional callbacks to validators.
 - Fixed: default options behavior.
 Default options now get applied properly even if they change after defining a validator.
+- Fixed: `allowOverwriteValidator` now works for aliases and schemas too.